4b1ss4l/nhscript/README.md

 Searches for a random tag.

 # Update Script:
-Updates the script from the GitHub repository.
+Updates the script from the GitHub repository. (after typing 9, Use CTRL + C to stop, and run the code again to refresh)

 How to Use